Ada-Developers-Academy/core-unit-3/adding-behavior/connecting-html-css-and-js.md

   - `style.css` is a great name for a generic CSS file.
   - If we made a CSS file for each HTML file, they files could share names (such as `index.css` to correspond to `index.html`).
 - We keep our JS files inside a folder named `scripts`.
-  - We can name our JS files based on its content, such as a `changeCursor.js` file to hold code that changes the mouse cursor, or a `scrollToTop.js` file to define scrolling behavior.
+  - We can name our JS files based on their content, such as a `changeCursor.js` file to hold code that changes the mouse cursor, or a `scrollToTop.js` file to define scrolling behavior.
   - We can make a JS file for each HTML file, where the files could share names (such as `index.js` to correspond to `index.html`).

 ## Adding the Script Tag